Tim Powles: The Church

-Powles started working with The Church in 1994, with the album Sometime Anywhere (though he was misidentified as "Tim Powell" on the liner notes of that album).
+Powles started working with the Church in 1994, with the album Sometime Anywhere (though he was misidentified as "Tim Powell" on the liner notes of that album).
 He became a permanent member of the band in the year following.
-He sings the lead vocal on the track "Take Your Place" on The Church album Pharmakoi/Distance Crunching Honchos with Echo Units (1996, as The Refo:mation, Phantom Records) and has worked on all of their many releases since then, as a musician and composer, and taking production responsibilities on all levels.
-Powles was inducted into the ARIA Hall Of FAME with The Church in October 2010, coinciding with the band's 30 year anniversary celebrations and touring.
+He sings the lead vocal on the track "Take Your Place" on their album Pharmakoi/Distance Crunching Honchos with Echo Units (1996, as The Refo:mation, Phantom Records) and has worked on all of their many releases since, as a musician and composer, and taking production responsibilities on all levels.
+Powles, as a member of the Church, was inducted into the ARIA Hall of Fame on 27 October 2010, coinciding with the band's 30-year anniversary celebrations and touring.

 While he was with The Church, Powles co-directed and co-produced A Psychedelic Symphony - The Church and the George Ellis Orchestra at the Sydney Opera House, a sold-out show in April 2011.
 He produced the band's 25th album Further/Deeper in 2014, and the band toured that album extensively through Europe and the United States in 2015 and 2016.